 Which Diamond Grade Report is Best?

 The reliability of GIA and AGS grading makes these grading reports the best in the industry.
 If you’re worried about overpaying, stick to diamonds with grades from these laboratories.

 Online retailers provide some of the best deals in diamonds, and any trusted retailer will provide grading reports with their diamonds.
 Better yet, many retailers can provide images and video of their wares, letting you choose the one with the best sparkle!

 Blue Nile and James Allen have thousands of diamonds to choose from.
-Blue Nile’s wares come with GIA diamond certification, while James Allen offers diamonds with certificates from GIA, AGS, and IGI.
+Blue Nile’s wares come with GIA grade reports, while James Allen offers diamonds with reports from GIA, AGS, and IGI.
 With the wide selection of engagement ring settings available at James Allen, we recommend their site for diamond engagement rings.